 Live events have long been a mainstay in many industries.
 At trade shows, brands can launch new products and increase brand awareness.
 Conferences are ideal for sharing information or continuing education.
-As a result of COVID-19, virtual events are enjoying an upsurge in popularity.
 While you can’t physically meet attendees at virtual events, a professionally designed, immersive 3D online event can replicate almost every other aspect of a traditional event—and do some of them better!

 Online events are much more accessible on a global level.
 Anyone with an internet connection can attend, without the expense of travel or accommodation.
 And demos, sessions, and presentations can be saved and played back at a later time.
 For attendees, this means the chance to attend events that might otherwise be off their radar.
 For exhibiting brands, it’s the opportunity to find whole new markets.